A Culture of Generosity at Legacy Senior Living

 In addition to regularly participating in community-wide events, our local campus administrators actively serve as knowledgeable resources on senior living and retirement issues that affect the communities we serve.

-Legacy Senior Living is an annual sponsor of national Alzheimer's fundraising programs, including Fifty Plus Racing (see photo above), a team of IMSA road race drivers that raise awareness and funds for research through their Highway to Help campaign.
+Legacy Senior Living is an annual sponsor of national Alzheimer's fundraising programs, including Fifty Plus Racing (see photo), a team of IMSA road race drivers that raise awareness and funds for research through their Highway to Help campaign.

 Legacy Senior Living is especially proud to serve our veterans, including those from the Greatest Generation, who helped to build the country we live in today.
 Legacy Senior Living routinely holds educational seminars to help veterans and their families better understand the benefits available to them due to their service to our country.